-Whilst over the last few years the benefit of buying property in Spain in a company name has diminished, and most buyers look to buy in a personal name never the less for some purchasers buying in a Company name remains the right route forward them.
+Over the last few years the benefit of buying property in Spain in a company name has diminished.
+Most buyers look to buy in a personal name.
+Never the less for some purchasers buying in a Company name remains the right route.
+Mortgages for companies however have limitations.

-If the property in Spain is to be used to generate an income from regular rentals then holding it in a company structure can help to offset some running costs against income and to get a rebate on some Spanish taxes like IVA where applicable
+Company ownership structures can have benefits.
+For instance If the property in Spain is to be used to generate an income from regular rentals.
+To offset running costs against income.
+Also to get rebates on some Spanish taxes like IVA.

-Since the economic banking crisis in Spain many Banks have withdrawn from offering a loan where the purchase of the property in Spain is to be made in a Company name.
-There are a number of reasons for this.
-Where loans are offered applicants may have to pay higher Bank arrangement fees and may find interest rates are higher than would be if the property was held in a personal name.
+Since the economic banking crisis in Spain many Banks have withdrawn Mortgages for companies.
+For offered loans, applicants may have to pay higher Bank arrangement fees.
+Also may find interest rates are higher than for a personal name.

 Contact us for availability information

 Issues for Banks of loans in Company names

 Files for loans granted in the name of a Company are always more likely to pulled and scrutinized.
 In the event of a Bank of Spain audit.
 Firstly money laundering or tax evasion checks are more likely.
 Secondly files must show higher levels of due diligence.
 Making therefore Company loans more complicated.

 Legislation dictates the Bank is required to confirm each year the Company remains financially viable.
 In addition that it has no infractions, or bankruptcy proceedings taking place.